varunsanjeevula/NetworkWalks-Intership/README.md

 The terminal confirmed that the connection was successfully deactivated and activated.

+This ensured that the updated network configuration was applied.

 ---

 # 13. Verify Internet Connectivity

-After configuring the network, connectivity was tested using:
+After configuring the network, Internet connectivity was tested using:

 ```bash
 ping google.com